This year marks the 31st birthday of "The New New Product Development Game," a paper by Hirotaka Takeuchi and Ikujiro...

 The first Industrial Revolution (18th and 19th centuries) brought mechanization of tasks, the creation of factories and a need for leadership of large groups outside of the military or the church.
 The second industrial revolution brought the assembly line and the need for management and control to create uniform large batches of products quickly.
 The third industrial revolution was driven by electronics, computers and the internet.
 This revolution brought with it the need for structured innovation and agility.

 Today we stand on the precipice of the fourth industrial revolution.
 Maybe it is the internet of things, maybe it is artificial intelligence, or virtual reality/augmented reality, maybe it comes to full flower in the realm of biotech, or maybe it is something yet to be discovered.
-Whatever the case, you can rest assured that this fourth industrial revolution will bring with it like the others before it, the need for new methods, new processes, new thinking in management and leadership.
+Whatever the case, you can rest assured that this fourth industrial revolution will bring with it -- like the others before it -- the need for new methods, new processes, new thinking in management and leadership.
 It will require innovative management and leadership as much as it will depend upon technical innovation.
+It will almost certainly require CIOs to institute a post-Agile framework.

 Look onward, Agilist